timescale/docs/timescaledb/quick-start/python.md

 ## Create a hypertable

-Virtually all user interactions with TimescaleDB are with hypertables.
-Creating tables and indexes, altering tables, inserting data, selecting data, and most other tasks can and should all be executed on the hypertable.
+When you have created the relational table, you can create a hypertable.

-A hypertable is defined by a standard schema with column names and types, with at least one column specifying a time value.
-For more information about hypertables, see the [hypertables documentation][hypertable-howto].
+Creating tables and indexes, altering tables, inserting data, selecting data, and most other tasks are executed on the hypertable.

 <procedure>